L33tw33b/dotfiles/README.md

 # dotfiles
-might fork if i use arch linux on an actual machine
+might use if i use arch linux on an actual machine